 Purple Potatoes Might Reduce the Chances of Colon Cancer.

-One research analyzed how purple potatoes affect pigs fed with one of the following 3 diets for 13 weeks:.
+One study has shown how purple potatoes affect pigs fed with one of the following three diets for 3 months:

 - Standard control diet.